Are Women Persons? And Why Does it Matter?

 As a First Nations woman in Canada, I became a person in the year 1985.
 That’s not too long ago.
 I was 15 years old.
 At the time, I didn’t really understand that my very own rather modern, developed country didn’t view me as a person.
 If someone had told me this, I don’t know if I would have completely believed them.
 I mean, obviously I was a person, right?
 I had my own thoughts.
 I could communicate my ideas.
 I had a will.
 What more did I need?
 Well strangely enough, what I needed was a man.
 Yes, that’s right.
 A man.
 Under Canada’s Indian Act, only Indian men were actual persons.
 I became a “person” (so-to-speak) through the man I married.
 Unfortunately, I didn’t understand any of this back then.
 However, my lovely kokum certainly did.

 Take a moment to let this really sink in.
-Imagine, if you can, what it feels like to be a “non-person” such as my grandmother and those who fought with her felt.
+Imagine, if you can, what it feels like to be thought of as a “non-person” such as my grandmother and those who fought with her felt.
 While the men around you got certain rights, titles, freedoms and money you were forced by law to adhere to a whole different standard.
 It didn’t matter that you could form ideas, or exercise your will, or be exceptionally brave, enormously creative, or deeply intelligent because none of these inherent attributes could magically turn you into a person because… well, you were a woman.
 You were different.
 You were a NON-Person.

 By 1876 the Government of Canada introduced the first Indian Act.
 It defined an “official Indian” as “any male person of Indian blood reputed to belong to a band, any child of such a person and any woman lawfully married to such a person.”
 Because of this act, the only Indian person that actually existed in Canada was that of a male Indian.
 Women were classified “Indian” only in relation to the person of their husband or father. –Deidre Havrelock